A sweet, soft bar cookie, these Valentine’s Day Blondies are a hit with adults and kids alike. Bonus – change out the M&Ms for any holiday!

 You guys, I have a confession to make.
 In all of my years of baking, I’ve never made a blondie.
 It’s not that I don’t like them – I do!
-I do my happy dance every time The Cookie Man (as we affectionately call a friend) brings them to monthly game night.
+I do my happy dance every time The Cookie Man (as we affectionately call a friend) brings them to our monthly game night.
 I pin and bookmark loads of blondie recipes, but somehow, they always get overlooked when I plan my baking.

 So a week or two ago, as my daughter was started to get stir-crazy one weekend, I finally made a batch.
 Or maybe it’s more accurate to say I supervised the making of a batch.
 Miss.
 Hazelnut – 4 in just a few weeks – did almost everything herself.
 I was super impressed with how well she did cracking eggs, measuring and pouring, and stirring everything together.
 Really, the only help I provided was leveling some measuring cups and helping her scrape the bottom of the bowl.
 I love that she’s getting older now and actually able to help in the kitchen.
 And she loves that special time with me (or with my mom, who visits often), when we can keep her little brother distracted with something else.